 - Cry a little

-- Then immediately panic because I wasn't emotionally prepared for that scenario
+- Then immediately panic because I was not emotionally prepared for that scenario

 There is, technically, a Stripe link.